 The results in the table cells show how often each selected code was (or the codes of a code group were) applied in each document or document group.
 Counted are the number of codings, unless you select to count words (see options).

-If you click on a cell in the table, the quotation content is shown in the Quotation Reader on the left-hand side.
+If you click on a cell in the table, the quotation content is shown in the Quotation Reader in the main manual on the left-hand side.

 As soon as you create a table, a Sankey diagram will be shown in the area below the table.
 The Sankey diagram ist an alternative view complementing the original table view.